pantsel/konga/README.md

 ##### 3. Database migrations do not run automatically when starting the app.
 See issue [#40](https://github.com/pantsel/konga/issues/40) for reference.

-##### 4. EACCES : permission denied, mkdir '/kongadata/'.
-If you see this error while trying to run Konga, it means that konga has no write permissions to it's default data dir <code>/kongadata</code>.
-You will just have to define the storage path yourself to a directory Konga will have access permissions via the env var <code>STORAGE_PATH</code>.

 ## More Kong related stuff